Domestic Assault Charges

 According to the criminal law, one person cannot touch another person without their consent.
 Of course, in everyday human discourse, we touch each other incidentally at various times.
 The criminal law is not concerned with “trifling” matters.
 When one person has incidental contact with another, if there is no criminal intent (mens rea), there is no crime.
 For example, on public transit during rush hour, one customer may make incidental physical contact with another.
 Such contact is not a crime so long as it is not premeditated or in relation to a part of the body that would not ordinarily be touched in such circumstances.

 An “assault” is the intentional application of force to another person, without their consent.
-A push, punch, kick, or headbutt are all examples of potentially assaultive behaviour.
+A push, punch, kick, or headbutt are all examples of potentially assaultive or violent behaviour.
 According to Canadian criminal law, two individuals may consent to a fight and so long as neither individual suffers bodily harm during the course of the altercation, no crime is committed by either.
 Similarly, where individuals consent to engage in a sport in which there is bodily contact, generally speaking, unless the physical contact is significantly beyond the scope of the consent provided

 Almost anything can be considered a “weapon” if the person who has it in their possession converts it for that purpose.
 Hence, if any object is thrown in the direction of another person, it may be alleged that the person committed an “assault with a weapon”.
 It doesn’t matter that the object’s ordinary use is passive or that the object intrinsically does not make for a very good weapon.
 In cases where a client faces a minor assault allegation and there is no history of violence between the parties, and no need for the client to have future contact with the complainant, the Crown Attorney will often agree that the charge can be withdrawn if the client enters into a Peace Bond.